nitizkumar/learn-react/README.md

-A simple hello world program with react+webpack+babel6+hotDeployment
+A simple hello world program with react+webpack+babel6+ES6 This project supports hot deployment of JS/JSX files

 Please make sure your npm version is the latest.
 At the time of developing the codebase, the NPM version on Ubuntu was: 3.3.12